Theatre of Cruelty

-The Theatre of Cruelty (Théâtre de la Cruauté, also Théâtre cruel) is a form of theatre generally associated with Antonin Artaud.
-Artaud, who was briefly a member of the surrealist movement, outlined his theories in The Theatre and Its Double.
+The Theatre of Cruelty (Théâtre de la Cruauté, also Théâtre cruel) is a form of theatre conceptualised by Antonin Artaud.
+Artaud, who was briefly a member of the surrealist movement, outlined his theories in a series of essays and letters, which were collected as The Theatre and Its Double.
 The Theatre of Cruelty can be seen as a break from traditional Western theatre and a means by which artists assault the senses of the audience.
 Artaud's works have been highly influential on artists including Jean Genet, Jerzy Grotowski, Peter Brook, and Romeo Castellucci.

-History
+History and influences

-Antonin Artaud was well known as an actor, playwright, and essayist of avant-garde theatre.
-He was briefly a member of the surrealist movement in Paris from 1924 - 1926, before his 'radical independence and his uncontrollable personality, perpetually in revolt, brought about his excommunication by André Breton.'
-While Artaud would eventually break away from surrealism, the movement helped to shape his later theories on the Theatre of Cruelty.
-Led by André Breton, surrealist theatre reflected a belief that the unconscious mind is a source of artistic truth.
-In his manifesto on surrealism, Breton writes, "pure psychic automatism, by which is intended to express, verbally, in writing, or by other means, the real process of thought.
-Thought's dictation, in absence of all control exercised by the reason and outside all esthetic or moral preoccupation."
+Antonin Artaud was well known as an actor, playwright, and essayist who worked in both theatre and cinema.

+He was briefly a member of the surrealist movement in Paris from 1924 to 1926, before his "radical independence and his uncontrollable personality, perpetually in revolt, brought about his excommunication by André Breton."
+Led by André Breton, the surrealist movement argued that the unconscious mind is a source of artistic truth and the artistic works associated with the movement looked to reveal the mind's inner workings.
+Though only momentarily an official member of the group, he was associated with its members throughout his life time and the movement's theories shaped Artaud's development of the Theatre of Cruelty.
-Much of the avant-garde theatre developed in France from 1914 to 1939 can be seen as a revolt against tradition.
-Deeply affected by the events of World War I, the artists of the movement felt increasing skepticism of the existing societal structures that had allowed for global warfare.

-In 1926, in association with surrealist playwright Roger Vitrac, Artaud founded the Theatre Alfred Jarry, which only produced non-realistic drama.
+In 1926, in association with expelled surrealist playwright Roger Vitrac, Artaud founded the Theatre Alfred Jarry.
+He directed all of the productions at the theatre, and explored many of the ideas that he would later articulate in his writings on the Theatre of Cruelty.
 The theatre lasted only two years.

-After his work in surrealist theatre, Artaud went on to develop his theories on the Theatre of Cruelty after he was inspired by a Balinese dance troupe performance that he viewed at the Paris Colonial Exhibit in 1931.
+In 1931, Artaud saw a Balinese dance troupe performance at the Paris Colonial Exhibit.
 The performance conventions of Balinese dance were different from any Artaud had previously experienced, and he was struck by the intense physicality of the dancers.
 Artaud went on to publish his major work on the Theatre of Cruelty, The Theatre and Its Double, seven years later in 1938.